-Everyday tasks becomes mundane and robotic and we simply fulfill them
+Everyday tasks become mundane and robotic and you simply fulfil them

 for the sake of fulfilling them.
 There is no other motive behind it.

-We are in such despair we often stand on the edge of Heaven,
+You are in such despair, you might often stand on the edge of Heaven,

 Often times people self-medicate or end up in mental hospitals